Archibald Dalzel

 Archibald Dalzel (c.
-1740 – c.
-1818) was a British colonial administrator and slave trader who served as the governor of the Gold Coast from 1792 to 1802.
+1740–1818) was a British doctor, slave trader and colonial administrator who served as governor of the Committee of Merchants of the Gold Coast from 1792 to 1802.
 Between 1804 and 1808, he owned two slave ships.
 Dalzel died in 1818.

 Life

-Dalzel was born c.
-1740 in Kirkliston, Scotland and he trained to be a doctor in Edinburgh.
-After a spell in the Royal Navy he resolved to take a job in Africa as he saw it as a way to make money.
-He went to Africa as a surgeon in 1763 but started trading slaves to add to his salary.
-He served four years as governor of Whydah (now Ouidah, Benin).
+Archibald Dalzel was born c.
+1740 in Kirkliston, the son of a local carpenter named William and his wife Alice.
+Dalzel trained to be a doctor in Edinburgh and served as a naval surgeon in the Royal Navy before decided to work in West Africa for financial reasons.
+In 1763 he went to West Africa in the employ of the African Company of Merchants to work as a surgeon but started trading slaves to add to his salary.
+Dalzel served for four years as governor of Whydah.
 He observed that the people at Whydah "pay a kind of veneration to a particular species of large snake, which is very gentle."
 Dalzal returned to England in 1770.

-Appointed by the Committee of Merchants that was in charge of the Gold Coast at the time, he served as governor in two periods: 31 March 1792 - 16 December 1798, and 28 April 1800 - 30 September 1802.
-Whilst he was there his daughter Elizabeth Dickson was born.

-In 1793 he published The history of Dahomy, an inland kingdom of Africa; comp. from authentic memoirs; with an introduction and notes where he argued that the raiding of Dahomean villages for slaves was saving them from the greater evil of being human sacrifices.